balthazar-space/Case-and-housing-design/README.md

 This is the place for pictures of casing design and 3D ready-to-print files and other design proposals.

-A new reorganisation of the files starting from the 1st ever version v0.1, going over to the current v0.2 Each future version will have its iteration version, with pitures of made elements and assembled casings, 3D print-ready files, documentation, and adjoining files to ease and explain assembly process.
+A new reorganisation of the files starting from the 1st ever version v0.1, going over to the current v0.2.

+Each future version will have its iteration version, containing pictures of made elements and assembled casings, 3D print-ready files, documentation, and adjoining files to ease and explain assembly process.

 In the case of modifying the case, we encourage you to precisely indicate and include short descriptions of casing openings